Updated on October 11, 2017

 For International Students: Required Tests for Applying to U.S. Universities

 Most U.S. universities require certain tests scores for applications from international students.
 The most important factors in meeting these requirements are time management and completing the required tests in a way that strengthens your application.

 Time Management: plan ahead for test deadlines

 U.S. university websites list the documents and test scores required for each major.
-For example, when I was applying for a master’s degree in creative writing, universities were asking for a personal statement, a writing sample, and an English proficiency test.
+For example, symptoms when I was applying for a master’s degree in creative writing, nurse universities were asking for a personal statement, a writing sample, and an English proficiency test.
 Studying and preparing for an English proficiency exam might take up to three or four months, so plan ahead.

 What test scores are required for admission?

 Required test scores vary significantly depending on the university.
 For example, a leading science and technology university in the U.S. requires a score of 90 or higher on the TOEFL exam even if you are applying for an undergraduate science major, while one private liberal arts college in the West requires scores in the range of 65–80 or higher on the TOEFL exam if you are applying for an English program.